If you’re wondering why you experience wrist pain after pull-ups, then you’ve come to the right place.

-In this article, we look at causes of wrist pain during and after pull-ups, as well as ways to prevent sore wrists.
+In this article, we’ll explore some of the common causes of wrist pain during pull-ups, as well as some strategies for avoiding it altogether.

 Tight Muscles